 During an emergency, an emergency alert might require the public to shelter in place by taking refuge indoors.

 Follow a few simple steps to make sure you have an pet emergency plan in case of a natural disaster.

 Use SAFE to search for open and available facilities in your area during a disaster.

 Be sure to follow safety precautions and avoid injuries when inspecting post-storm damage.

 Learn about preparedness, response and recovery assistance provided by federal, state and local agencies.

 Miami-Dade C.O.R.E. strives to better engage faith-based and community organizations in handling disasters that affect the community.

-The Office of Emergency Management plans and prepares for emergencies by coordinating activities with County departments, municipalities, non-profit social service and medical care agencies, businesses, residents and visitors by educating about preparedness, coordinating emergency response and recovery, and delivering emergency information.
+The Emergency Management Department plans and prepares for emergencies by coordinating activities with County departments, municipalities, non-profit social service and medical care agencies, businesses, residents and visitors by educating about preparedness, coordinating emergency response and recovery, and delivering emergency information.